A1dos-Creations/STL/SECURITY.md

 ## Permissions and Data Storage

 STL utilizes the Chrome Extension `storage` permission solely for storing optional user data, such as:

 - Theme preferences.
 - Liked or favorited buttons.
 - Tasks created in the Task Manager.
 - Pomodoro Timer settings and progress.

+Additionally, STL uses the following permissions to enable its features:

+### Alarm Permission
+- The `alarms` permission is used to implement the Pomodoro Timer feature.
+This permission allows STL to schedule alarms for timing Pomodoro sessions, breaks, and task intervals.
+- These alarms are triggered locally on the user’s device and do not require or rely on internet access.
+- STL uses this permission to provide accurate and timely notifications when the timer completes, ensuring a seamless user experience without compromising security.

+### Scripting Permission
+- The `scripting` permission is used to manage and interact with the DOM dynamically for features like the Pomodoro Timer interface.
+- This permission enables STL to inject scripts safely into the extension's own context to:
+  - Update the timer display in real-time.
+  - Control start, pause, resume, and stop functionalities for the timer.
+- All scripts are strictly scoped to STL and operate only within its predefined boundaries, ensuring no unauthorized access to external or sensitive content.

 ### Data Storage Details
 - All stored data is kept locally within the user’s Chrome profile.